Supermarkets, the pandemic and the future for disabled customers

 Some measures put in place during in the pandemic, may help improve disabled people’s shopping experience.
 It is important to consult with your disabled customers.

 For example, providing regular 'quiet' slots for a smaller number of customers in-store.
-Establish regular hours where you only allow a small number of customers in at a time.
+Establish regular hours when you only allow a few customers in at a time.

 These should be offered at different times of the day, not just early in the morning.
 For many disabled people, an early morning start is not feasible.